EMS: Multi-Agent Voting via Efficient Majority-then-Stopping: Introduction

+To address this issue, we formulate multi-agent majority voting as a reliability-aware agent scheduling problem, and propose Efficient Majority-then-Stopping (EMS) to reduce inference cost while preserving the decision quality of full majority voting.
+EMS estimates a task-conditioned reliability score for each agent based on its historical agreement evidence retrieved according to the semantic similarity of the current query.
+The agents are then invoked in descending order of this score, allowing the system to reach a certified majority decision as early as possible.
+Specifically, EMS consists of three steps.
+First, Task-Conditioned Reliability Ordering (TCRO) ranks agents according to their expected reliability on the current query.
+Second, Adaptive Incremental Voting (AIV) invokes agents following this order and terminates the voting process once the current leading answer is certified to be the final winner.
+Third, Reliability History Updating (RHU) records the consensus of each invoked agent and updates its local history.

-\begin{enumerate} \item We analyze the inefficiency of the widely used reasoning-first aggregation paradigm in Multi-Agent Voting and formulate it as a reliability-aware agent scheduling problem to improve inference efficiency. \item We propose an Efficient Majority-then-Stopping (EMS), a novel decision-making framework that enables early termination of multi-agent reasoning while preserving the accuracy of majority voting. \item Extensive evaluations across six benchmarks demonstrate that EMS consistently reduces the average number of invoked agents by $32\%$. \end{enumerate}
+\begin{enumerate} \item We analyze the inefficiency of the widely used reasoning-first aggregation paradigm in Multi-Agent Voting and formulate it as a reliability-aware agent scheduling problem to improve inference efficiency. \item We propose an Efficient Majority-then-Stopping (EMS), which combines task-conditioned reliability ordering with adaptive incremental voting to terminate redundant agent invocations safely. \item Experiments on five benchmarks show that EMS reduces ``Avg.\#Agents'' and ``Avg.Tokens'' by 35\% and 44\% while preserving the accuracy of Majority Voting, respectively. \end{enumerate}